 Capital One® Platinum Credit Card

 The Capital One® Platinum Credit Card is another option for people with average credit who want to improve credit.
-This card isn’t limited to just students however.
+This card isn’t limited only to students.
 One key difference between this card and Journey® Student Rewards from Capital One® is the lack of a rewards program.
 You won’t get any cash back or points with this one.

 If your primary focus is improving your credit, that may not be a huge drawback.
 You won’t pay an annual fee for this one either.
-The regular variable APR for purchases and balance transfers is a bit higher than the Journey Student card, however.
+The regular variable APR for purchases and balance transfers is a bit higher than the student credit card, however.

 Capital One® Secured Mastercard®